Project communication = everything

 Here’s an example:

-One store outsold every other location’s inventory of a specific item.
+One store outsold all other locations’ inventory of a specific item.

 We’re talking worldwide.